Best Gun Safes [Hands-On Tested]

 Buttons work well even when wet since they are capacitive.
 I like having the latches undone but still locked when I go down for the night.

-Capacity is just right for me…compact gun with light and a mag.
+The capacity is just right for me, as it fits a compact gun with a weapon light and a separate mag comfortably.

-And now a larger version with the LifePod 2.0 that can hold a LOT MORE stuff and also comes with trays if you aren’t transporting a handgun.
+They now offer a larger version with the LifePod 2.0, which can hold a lot more stuff.
+It also comes with trays if you aren't transporting a handgun.

-And even some special editions with different colors, additional foam, and lid organization.
+You can even get some special editions with different colors, additional foam, and lid organization.

 I use mine for holding my holstered CCW gun at the end of the day.
 Its main purpose is to keep it away from little ones and wandering eyes.